bbauska/hidden-hand/README.md

 <!------------------------------------------------------------------------------------------------>
 <h4>Maurice Chatelain</h4>

-In 1979 Maurice Chatelain, former chief of NASA Communications Systems confirmed that Armstrong had indeed reported seeing two UFOs on the rim of a crater. <br>
+<p>In 1979 Maurice Chatelain, former chief of NASA Communications Systems confirmed that Armstrong had indeed reported seeing two UFOs on the rim of a crater.<br>
-Chatelain believes that some UFOs may come from our own solar system, specifically Titan.
+<br>Chatelain believes that some UFOs may come from our own solar system, specifically Titan.
 "The encounter was common knowledge in NASA, but nobody has talked about it until now." <br>
-"...all Apollo and Gemini flights were followed, both at a distance and sometimes also quite closely, by space vehicles of extraterrestrial origin - flying saucers, or UFOs, if you want to call them by that name. <br>
+<br>"...all Apollo and Gemini flights were followed, both at a distance and sometimes also quite closely, by space vehicles of extraterrestrial origin - flying saucers, or UFOs, if you want to call them by that name. <br>
-Every time it occurred, the astronauts informed Mission Control, who then ordered absolute silence."
-"I think that Walter Schirra aboard Mercury 8 was the first of the astronauts to use the code name 'Santa Claus' to indicate the presence of flying saucers next to space capsules. <br>
+<br>Every time it occurred, the astronauts informed Mission Control, who then ordered absolute silence."<br>
+<br>"I think that Walter Schirra aboard Mercury 8 was the first of the astronauts to use the code name 'Santa Claus' to indicate the presence of flying saucers next to space capsules. <br>
-However, his announcements were barely noticed by the general public.
-It was a little different when James Lovell on board the Apollo 8 command module came out from behind the moon and said for everybody to hear: 'PLEASE BE INFORMED THAT THERE IS A SANTA CLAUS.' <br>
+<br>However, his announcements were barely noticed by the general public.<br>
+<br>It was a little different when James Lovell on board the Apollo 8 command module came out from behind the moon and said for everybody to hear: 'PLEASE BE INFORMED THAT THERE IS A SANTA CLAUS.'<br>
-Even though this happened on Christmas Day 1968, many people sensed a hidden meaning in those words."
-The rumors persist. <br>
+<br>Even though this happened on Christmas Day 1968, many people sensed a hidden meaning in those words."
+The rumors persist.<br>
-NASA may well be a civilian agency, but many of its programs are funded by the defence budget and most of the astronauts are subject to military security regulations. <br>
+<br>NASA may well be a civilian agency, but many of its programs are funded by the defence budget and most of the astronauts are subject to military security regulations. <br>
-Apart from the fact that the National Security Agency screens all films and probably radio communications as well. <br>
+<br>Apart from the fact that the National Security Agency screens all films and probably radio communications as well.<br>
-We have the statements by Otto Binder, Dr. Garry Henderson and Maurice Chatelain that the astronauts were under strict orders not to discuss their sightings. <br>
+<br>We have the statements by Otto Binder, Dr. Garry Henderson and Maurice Chatelain that the astronauts were under strict orders not to discuss their sightings. <br>
-And Gordon Cooper has testified to a United Nations committee that one of the astronauts actually witnessed a UFO on the ground. <br>
+<br>And Gordon Cooper has testified to a United Nations committee that one of the astronauts actually witnessed a UFO on the ground.<br>
-If there is no secrecy, why has this sighting not been made public?
+<br>If there is no secrecy, why has this sighting not been made public?</p>

 <hr/>
 <!------------------------------------------------------------------------------------------------>